drewkerrigan/docker-traefik-mesos/README.md

     --maxidleconnsperhost                      If non-zero, controls the maximum idle (keep-alive) to keep per-host.
 If zero,  (default "200")
                                                DefaultMaxIdleConnsPerHost is used
     --mesos                                    Enable Mesos backend with default settings                                       (default "true")
-    --mesos.constraints                        Filter services by constraint, matching with Traefik tags.                       (default "[]")
+    --mesos.cacertfile                         CA certificate to use to verify Mesos Master certificate --mesos.certfile                           CA certificate to use to verify Mesos Master certificate --mesos.constraints                        Filter services by constraint, matching with Traefik tags.                       (default "[]")
     --mesos.debugloggeneratedtemplate          Enable debug logging of generated configuration template.                        (default "false")
     --mesos.domain                             Default domain used